-Emory University Libraries from 2019-2022.
+Sarah Quigley was the head of collection processing the Stuart A. Rose at Manuscript, Archives, Rare Book Library at Emory University Libraries from 2019-2022.
 Prior to this, she was a manuscript archivist at the Rose from 2011-2019 and came to this project with significant experience processing collections and providing strategic oversight of the library's processing program.
-In July 2022, Sarah became director of Special Collections and Archives at the University of Nevada, Las Vegas, Libraries where she provides vision and leadership for the division, including collection development, digital collections. public services. and technical departments.
-(ORCID https://orcid.org/ iD: 0000-0001-7186-6483)
+In July 2022, Sarah became director of Special Collections and Archives at the University of Nevada, Las Vegas, Libraries where she provides vision and leadership for the division, including collection development, digital collections, public services, and technical services departments.
+(ORCID iD: https://orcid.org/0000-0001-7186-6483)